Town vs. Village vs. Hamlet on Long Island

 - No independent taxing authority

-- Services are provided by the town and county
+- Services are usually provided by the town, county, and special districts

 Many hamlet names are used primarily for: